Skip to main content

 │ ├── 00000000000000000000.log

-The additional .index and .timeindex files are being created automatically and are being used to speed up the search operations by keeping track of the offsets and timestamps of the records.
+The additional .index file is being created automatically and are being used to speed up the search operations by keeping track of the offsets and timestamps of the records.